datocal/nolocal/docs/devguide/addingCommands.md

         }
     }

+And, for the discord registration to work, it must be documented with the @Command annotation.
+Description cannot be informed for message commands.

+    @Command(
+        command = "ping",
+        description = "Just a ping command",
+        type = Command.TYPE_CHAT_INPUT,
+    )

 The notation @Component("ping") will create the infrastructure necessary to create the bean and call this Runner when the ping command is invoked.
 You just have to implement the method returning an InteractionResponse.

+The notation @Command will add the command to discord at startup if it's not already in the discord configuration.

 ### How the magic works